 Responsibilities of Trustees

-• Keeping good records and accounts
+- Keeping proper records and trust accounts

 Selecting Compatible Trustees